How to work with me

 (very limited slots)

-If your financial situation right now wouldn’t accommodate paid coaching, you can check out my free tools and blog posts.
+If paid coaching doesn't fit into your current financial situation, you can check out my free tools and blog posts.